rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.20/readme.md

 > is to use an auxiliary table to store operation history, ensuring you can track changes and retrieve past data, much
 > like how VAT changes in invoices are handled.

+> **Question:** What are the technical options for managing reference data that changes over time, like VAT rates?
+>
+> **Answer:** There are two main approaches:
+> 1. **Store exact values**: In this method, when creating an invoice, you save the exact VAT value in the invoice record, ensuring that past invoices reflect the VAT rate at the time they were issued.
+> 2. **Versioned reference data**: You maintain a versioned VAT table, with columns for the effective start and end dates, ensuring that the system uses the correct VAT rate for any given period.
+This allows for tracking changes over time without altering historical data.

+> **Question:** In US 5.1.22, when editing an operation, what happens to the scheduled ones?
+Do they get updated accordingly and rescheduled, or do they remain the same?
+> Also regarding 5.1.20 and 5.1.21 Can the name be edited and can the name be the same as a deactivated operation?
+>
+> **Answer:** The name of the operation type must be unique. even if an operation type is "deactivated" it still exists in the system and as such no other operation type can have the same name.
+> When editing an operation type there is the need to indicate a date when that configuration will be put in place.
+If there are operations of that type, scheduled after that date, the system should ideally start a rescheduling.

 ## 3. Analysis